sachaRfd/rxnGPT/README.md

 # Mambo GPT: Decoder-only model for chemical reaction experiments

+This is a full-reimplementation of a decoder architecture for machine-translation.
+It includes the following NON-Optimised features:
+   - Seperate Positional Encodings for SRC/TGT.
+   - SRC/TGT Masked encoding.
+   - Bidirectional Attention on SRC tokens - Prefix-LM style.

+Please be-aware the inference is non-optimised, so pretty slow when compared to HF implementations.
+This was a toy-architecture for me to assess how accurate decoders can be for chemical translation.

 ## Setting up the Environment

 To set up the environment required for running the Mambo GPT model, follow these steps: